mungu42/vim-settings/README.md

 # vim-settings
-Personal Preferences and Settings for vim (neovim :) )
+Personal Preferences and Settings for vim (neovim :) ) needs Neovim and vim-plug
 ## How to Use
 1. clone this repository in /home/<username>/.config/nvim
 2. start neo vim with `nvim`